 Full-time undergraduate refers to undergraduate students enrolled for 12 or more hours, and part-time undergraduate refers to undergraduate students enrolled for less than 12 hours.
 At the graduate level, 9 or more hours is considered full time and less than 9 hours is classified as part time.
 Fees do not include special fees.

-At the beginning of each semester, the part-time student benefit package will be added to the tuition bills of all part-time students (6 through 11.5 credit hours for undergraduates and 4.5 through 8.5 credit hours for graduate students) who have elected to keep the insurance.
-The cost of the part-time benefit package is not available as of the publication of this document.
+At the beginning of each semester, the part-time student benefit package will be added to student accounts of all part-time students (6 through 11.5 credit hours for undergraduates and 4.5 through 8.5 credit hours for graduate students) who have elected to purchase UW health insurance.
 The benefit package allows part-time students the same benefits as full-time students including, but not limited to, the use of Student Health Service, Half Acre Gym and the opportunity to apply for short-term emergency student loans.

-All university charges are due prior to 4 p.m. the first Friday of each Fall and Spring Term.
+All university charges are due prior to 4 p.m. the third Friday of each Fall and Spring Term.

-An institutional Payment Plan is available for students who:
+An institutional Payment Plan is available for students who need extra time paying.

-A $15.00 payment plan enrollment fee is charged per semester.
-The payment plan allows for two additional payments approximately 30 days and 45 days into the term.
+A $15.00 payment plan enrollment fee is charged per semester to all students that are not paid in full by the third Friday of each semester.
+The payment plan requires students to make three payments due on the third Friday of the semester, the sixth Friday of the semester, and the ninth Friday of the semester.
 Please see the semester class schedule for the exact due dates.
 Interest of 1.5% per month may be charged on all past due amounts.

 Charges for a course delivered by Outreach Credit Programs are due approximately one month before the first day of the class or upon enrollment, whichever occurs later.
 Please contact Outreach Credit Programs (1-800-448-7801) for details and for exact deadline dates.